NavithaSompalli/ecartProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+1. Angular keeps the component & view in sync using templates, data binding and change detection etc. All of them are bypassed when we update the DOM directly.
+2. The DOM manipulation works only in browsers.
+You will not be able to use your app in other platforms like web workers, servers for server-side rendering, desktop or mobile apps etc. where threr is no browser.
+3. The DOM APS's does not sanitize the data.
+Hence it is possible to inject a script, thereby, opening our app an easy target for the XSS injection attacks.

+Renderer2 : allows us to manipulate the DOM without accessing the DOM elements directly, by provind a layer of abstraction between the DOM element and the component code.

+@HostListner :

+The @HostListner decorator listens to a DOM event on the host element and it reacts to that event by executing an event handler method.

+@HostBinding:

+The @HostBinding decorator binds a host elements property to a property of a directive or a component class.

+Property Binding vs @HostBinding:

+Creating a conditional Attribute directive: